AlexanderSouthan/pySpectroscopy/README.md

 [![codecov](https://codecov.io/gh/AlexanderSouthan/pySpectroscopy/branch/master/graph/badge.svg?token=YZ664U1L0Y)](https://codecov.io/gh/AlexanderSouthan/pySpectroscopy)

 # pySpectroscopy
 Package for preprocessing and analysis of spectroscopic data.
+The code is a bit messy at the moment, but most features work.

 ## Installation
 Download and run the following command from the repository folder works: